Farandjis/Cluster/docs/Management/Recueil des Besoins.md

       The project will follow a waterfall or V-model approach for each project element.
 In the waterfall model, we will start with design, followed by development, and finish with testing.
 In the V-model, we will begin with design, followed by testing, and then development.
 Clients should have access to the Git repository to assess project progress and provide feedback if necessary.<br><br>

     - <u><a name="p5avi"> </a>vi.
 What dependencies does the project have?</u><br><br>
-      This project has no major dependencies due to the stability of PHP and MariaDB.
+      This project has no major dependencies due to the stability of Node JS, JS and MariaDB.
 It also uses technologies such as HTML, CSS, JavaScript, Raspberry OS Lite, fail2ban, and CRON.<br><br>

 - <b><a name="p5b"> </a>b) Performance</b><br><br>
   The software must be as efficient as possible to facilitate access.
 Programs will be optimized and tested to minimize the number of operations.
 Data storage systems will be chosen accordingly to maximize platform performance.<br><br>